Command the Cloud

 Lets use the public key we just created in the previous episode, ctc-workshop.

-(openstack) server create --flavor 'p1-1.5gb' --image 'Ubuntu-24.04-Noble-x64-2024-06' --boot-from-volume 20 --network 'XXXXXXX-private' --key-name 'ctc-workshop' <your-user-name>
+(openstack) server create --flavor 'p1-1.5gb' --volume <your-user-name> --network '<project-name>-network' --key-name 'ctc-workshop' <your-user-name>

-Remember to replace <your-user-name> and XXXXXXX-private.
+Remember to replace <your-user-name> and <project-name>-network.

 To see a list of virtual machines in the cloud project use the server list command.